Gmercer015/Aubp/README.txt

 Program stucture breakdown:

 	Main-
-		core file, initializes object needed and links the window with our data object. executes QApp's main loop to run GUI MainWindow-
+		Initializes objects needed and links the window with the given bread data object.
+Executes QT main loop.
-		parent window, and most likely the only window to be used at this stage in development.
-Mainwindow handles the back end of the program and makes calls to the data object to receive values to display
+	MainWindow-
+		Parent window to all other widegts in the program.
+Mainwindow is the base of the program and provides input for bread as well as a window for the results overlay to display.
+Menu consists of value editing tab and tools that could prove useful during operation.
 	BreadData-
-		most specific file currently. this object holds all information specific to the breadcount including daily numbers, last bread count received, number of sticks and more to make the bread pull easier for everyone. obect requires linking to a window before being used, so in theroy one could emply this program as a side option for a much larger program by linking the object with a child window.
+		Bread and butter of the application.
+BreadData holds all bread related variables in a protected state as well as offering getter/setter methods for every single var.
+		This class also is responsible for writing data to the log/format and reading data from the format.dat file.
 	Settings-
 		implemented to create a highly customizable enviroment, hopefully  to encompass more than just store 100 of Port